 Who kidnapped Jehoiakim?

 Jehoiakim was kidnapped by King Nebuchadnezzar, who put him in chains and hauled him away to Babylon (2 Kings 24:1; 2 Chronicles 36:6;).
-It was right now that Daniel and his three companions were additionally taken to Babylon (Daniel 1:1-2).
-He was subsequently gotten back to Jerusalem, even though he needed to go about as Nebuchadnezzar’s worker for quite some time and honor him.
+Daniel and his three companions were additionally taken to Babylon (Daniel 1:1-2).
+He was returned to Jerusalem, even though he needed to go about as Nebuchadnezzar’s worker for quite some time and honor him.

-Instead of noticing God’s advance notice, Jehoiakim solidified his heart and attempted to annihilate God’s Word (see Jeremiah 25:1-4).
+Instead of noticing God’s advance notice, Jehoiakim solidified his heart and attempted to eradicate God’s Word (see Jeremiah 25:1-4).
 So, Prior, Jehoiakim had killed the faithful prophet Uriah (Jeremiah 26:20-23).

 Read also: Athaliah.
 How did Athaliah die?